MirLach/ratelimit-policyd/README.md

 - added logrotation script for /var/log/ratelimit-policyd.log
 - added flag in ratelimit DB table to make specific quotas persistent (all others will get reset to default after expiry)
 - continue raising counter even in over quota state

+The script from Onlime Webhosting was modified to :
+ - Support smtpd_sender_restrictions (triggerd only on successful SASL login) instead of smtpd_data_restrictions (triggered when processing any outgoing mail)
+ - As a consequence, the script is neutral for ISPConfig auto reply, auto forward, and any mail sent by Postfix without authentication (it will not count +1 on the quota for system mails, as long as your $mynetworks is configured accordingly)

 ## Installation